-It’s a consistently hot topic of conversation in Italy regarding their national team and current manager Roberto Mancini even reignited the issue back when Inter Milan were employing him.
+It’s a consistently hot topic of conversation in Italy regarding their national team and former manager Roberto Mancini even reignited the issue back when Inter Milan were employing him.

 “The Italy national team should be Italian,” he said.
 “Maybe we find some players in the Italy squad who are not Italian but only have some relatives here, but this is only my opinion.
 I think that an Italian player deserves to play in the Italian national team while those who were not born in Italy, even if they have [Italian] relatives, don’t deserve it.
 We do so much to bring through young players and then we go and call up the foreigners [who are eligible to play] for Italy.”

 His opinion has understandably changed.
-Emerson, Rafael Tolói and Jorginho, all born outside Italy, are part of the Azzurri squad at Euro 2020.
+Emerson, Rafael Tolói and Jorginho, all born outside Italy, were part of the Azzurri’s championship-winning squad at Euro 2020.
 But there are, of course, exceptions.
-Footballers who could have played for Italy (either through birth right or parentage) but chose to represent another nation.
+Footballers who could have played for Italy (either through birthright or parentage) but chose to represent another nation.
 Here are seven notable examples.

 - International team: Uruguay

 A feared marksman across three seasons at Napoli, where he bagged 104 goals across 138 appearances in all competitions, Edinson Cavani born in Salto, Uruguay, would leave his boyhood club Danubio in 2007 for Palermo.
 Though he represented La Celeste at youth level, Cavani could have been simultaneously leading the line for Italy as his grandparents were from Maranello, but he’d snub gli Azzurri and ever since debuting at international level, the South American powerhouse has benefited from his ice-cold finishing.
-To date, Cavani has netted 53 goals, making him Uruguay’s second all-time leading scorer behind the relentless Luis Suárez (64).
+Cavani netted 58 goals, before calling time on his Uruguay career in 2022, which makes him La Celeste’s second all-time leading scorer behind the relentless Luis Suárez (68).

 - International team: Argentina